R-Pagliarulo/AdapterPattern-MediaPlayerRemote/README.md

 # AdapterPattern-MediaPlayerRemote
 Class project demonstrating the use of the Adapter design pattern.
+Uses JavaFX for GUI.